academic-moodle-cooperation/moodle-mod_consentform/README.md

 --------------

-As an administrator you can set the default values instance-wide on the settings page for administrators in the confidential module:
+As an administrator you can set the default values instance-wide on the settings page for administrators in the consentform module:

 * allow instance setting "disagreements possible" (checkbox)